tanaynistala/labyrinth/proposal.md

 Such methods would allow us to evaluate and compare multiple algorithms and filters to identify their effectiveness in navigating in a multi-agent environment, as well as possibly exploring the interaction of drones with different algorithms in the same swarm.

 ## Timeline and Individual Responsibilities

+*State the timeline in terms of weeks and milestones you want to achieve.
+If working on a team, state what the individual responsibilities are at this point (i.e., who is going to do what, these may of course change over the course of the project).
+[1].*

 We will be discussing over tomorrow on the timeline and individual responsibilities for the project.